 If you are struggling with alcohol or substance addiction, detoxification will likely be a key part of your recovery process.
 A medically managed detox will help guide you through that process and any withdrawal symptoms in a safe, comfortable environment with professional help at hand whenever you need it.
 This is important because substance withdrawal can be difficult, and in certain cases, life-threatening.
 While detoxification is a crucial part of recovery, it doesn’t address the root cause of addiction so it is usually only part of the overall addiction treatment process.

 What Is Rehab?

 Rehabs are often used by people struggling with moderate to severe addictions who are unable to recover in other environments.
 Because rehabs are focused on abstinence, with no alcohol or drugs available, it offers a safer environment to recover.
-Inpatient rehab also has the benefit of removing all of the usual triggers of your drug or alcohol abuse, which many people find tremendously helpful when overcoming an addiction.
+Inpatient rehab also has the benefit of removing all of the usual triggers of your addiction, which many people find tremendously helpful when overcoming an addiction.

 Which Addictions Can Be Treated at Rehab?

 Different rehabilitation facilities will treat different issues.
-Here at Smarmore Castle, we have successfully treated over 1,000 patients suffering from a range of addictions including alcohol addiction, drug addiction and behavioural addictions including gambling, porn and gaming addictions.
+Here at Smarmore Castle, we have successfully treated thousands of patients suffering from a range of addictions including alcohol addiction, drug addiction and behavioural addictions including gambling, porn and gaming addictions.